raunaqbhirangi/anyskin/README.md

 5. Run the visualizer with the port identified in the previous step: <br>`python visualizations/anyskin_viz.py -p device-port`

-## Usage: Full Setup (ReSkin/AnySkin)
+## Usage: Full Setup
-This guide is recommended if you are relatively familiar with ReSkin/AnySkin and are using independently sourced components.
+This guide is recommended if you are relatively familiar with AnySkin and are using independently sourced components.

 1. Connect the magnetometer circuit board to the microcontroller.